matheusdgdcampos/electron-with-react-typescript/README.md

 Create a production build of project.

 - [X] **build-electron:**
-Copy, make directory and modify files of configuration electron.
+Copy, create a directory and modify configuration files of electron.

 - [X] **package:**
-Create instaler extension of project, ready of production.
+Create installer extension of project, ready of production.

 ---